mmarusiak/Universe-Simulator/README.md

 ## Closing words

+Thanks for reading and feel free to contact me via [mail](marcel.marusiak@gmail.com) or on my [Twitter](https://twitter.com/mmarusiak_).
+Every feedback is appreciated.
-Feel free to contact via [mail](marcel.marusiak@gmail.com). *If you know any good gif tool for Linux also you can let me know because as you can see background of my gifs are a bit off (using Peek)*.
+*If you know any good gif tool for Linux also you can let me know because as you can see background of my gifs are a bit off (using Peek)*.